JuliaDynamics/DiscreteEvents.jl/docs/src/processes.md

 interrupt!
 ```

-An example at DiscreteEventsCompanion illustrates how to handle exceptions to a process.
+An [example at `DiscreteEventsCompanion`](https://pbayer.github.io/DiscreteEventsCompanion.jl/dev/examples/queue_mmc_srv_fail/) illustrates how to handle interrupts to a process.
 Things can get messy quickly if there are several unusual events which have to be handled in a process.

 ## Now